After doubling its fleet over the past five years, Nicholas Air says it plans more measured expansion this year

 Don’t look for Nicholas Air to make a billion-dollar order with deliveries stretching over six or seven years.
 The Oxford, Mississippi-based private jet operator and management company will follow up its addition of two new Phenom 300 light jets added directly from Embraer last year.
 However, it expects to buy for near term needs, head of marketing Peder Von Harten tells Private Jet Card Comparisons.

-Nicholas Correnti, Founder/CEO Karen Thornton, Chief Financial Officer Fernando Pineda, Executive VP of Operations Wendi LItton, Internal Counsel Peder Von Harten, VP of Sales & Marketing Duwayne Anderson, VP of Maintenance Ryan Divita, Executive Director of Member Operations Michael Prinzi, Director of Operations Matthew Caldwell, Chief Pilot
+Nicholas Correnti, Founder/CEO Peder Von Harten, President Karen Thornton, Chief Financial Officer Fernando Pineda, Chief Technology Officer Wendi LItton, COO, General Counsel Scott McCool, EVP, Maintenance Kim Fewlass, Chief Pilot Ryan Divita, Executive Director of Member Operations Eddie Brace, Director of Operations

-In addition to pay-as-you-go, it offers deposit jet card based on either hours or dollars.
+It offers a deposit jet card based on either hours or dollars.
 The dollar-based Rise Card enables customers to upgrade or downgrade at published rates.
-The hours based Blue Card is aircraft specific and allows upgrades and downgrades at an interchange fee.
+The hours-based Blue Card is aircraft specific and allows upgrades and downgrades at an interchange fee.

 Nicholas Air is included in Private Jet Card Comparisons’ database of over 50 jet card providers, enabling you to compare programs in minutes.